ryanburda/buf_marker.nvim/docs/using_native_marks.md

 ### Difference between `'` and `` ` `` when jumping to marks
 Backtick (`` `{mark} ``) jumps to the exact position (line and column) where the mark was set, while single quote (`'{mark}`) jumps to the first non-blank character of that line.
-- Use backtick for precise positioning `<--- even more foreshadowing!!`
+- Use backtick for precise positioning
 - Use single quote when you only care about getting to the right line

 **Example:**